 This year is the 30th anniversary of Akira, the 1988 anime classic based on Katsuhiro Otomo’s manga series.
 It takes place in a post-apocalyptic “Neo-Tokyo” in 2019 and coincidentally predicts Japan’s hosting the 2020 Olympics.
 I recently “live-gif’d” a walkthrough of Akira on an NES emulator and got to wondering how many other Akira games were out there.

 Akira was one of my favorite films as a teen and I remember hearing rumors of a video game version, but I could never find it.
 Eventually, I just filed it away as a myth, like the supposed Akira live action film adaptation starring Leonardo DiCaprio.
-It’s to not only learn the games are real, but to even be able to play them thanks to ROM archivists.
+Not only are these games real though, you can even be able to play them thanks to ROM archivists.

 Since playing the NES version, I’ve since learned of at least 4 other ports, so I thought I’d round them up here.
 I won’t provide any links to the ROMs, but a little Googling should get you to them quickly.